Pierre Olaf: Carnival!

-After the Broadway production of La Plume de Ma Tante closed in December 1960, Dhéry remained in the United States and took the part of Jacquot in the original Broadway production of Bob Merrill's Carnival! starring Anna Maria Alberghetti, Jerry Orbach, and Kaye Ballard.
+Following the Broadway production of La Plume de Ma Tante closed in December 1960, Dhéry remained in the United States and took the part of Jacquot in the original Broadway production of Bob Merrill's Carnival! starring Anna Maria Alberghetti, Jerry Orbach, and Kaye Ballard.
 The musical premiered at the National Theatre in Washington, D.C. for out of town tryout performances in March 1961.
 After further tryouts in Philadelphia, the production moved to Broadway's Imperial Theatre where it opened on April 12, 1961.
 The part of Jacquot was a critical success for Olaf who received a nomination for the Tony Award for Best Featured Actor in a Musical in 1962.
 A review in Billboard magazine stated the following about his performance: "The real showman of the group is Pierre Olaf, the great French clown from 'La Plume de Ma Tante'.
 Olaf contribute's 'Carnival's' most effective production number, a bright exhilarating turn titled 'Grand Imperial Cirque de Paris'."

 Olaf recorded the role of Jacquot on the 1961 original cast album of the musical.
-That Broadway cast recording reached No. 1 on the Billboard album chart dated July 17, 1961.
+That Broadway cast recording reached No. 1 on the Billboard album chart, dated 17 July 1961.
 Olaf later reprised the role of Jacquot at New York City Center in 1968 with the New York City Center Light Opera Company.